thruthesky/centerx/README.v2.md

   Banner price is different on each place.
 It is set by admin page.

 - Cancellation.
-  When user create the banner, the total point and periods(days) must be recorded.
-So, when user wants to cancel the banner, the system can compute how much to return to the user.
+  There is no cancellation.
+User must can get refund.

 - Refund penalty
-  - The system will return 80% of the rest point for the periods(days) that are not served.
+  - Refund penalty is 5%.
+    - For instande, user paid 10,000 points for 10 days advertisement.
+      - The user want to refund on the very first day,
+        - Then, the unserved days are 9 days.
+The current day(today) is considered as served.
+          So, the refund will be 5% of 9,000 pionts.
-  - The not served periods are less than 10 days, then the point is not refundable.
+  - If the not-served-yet-days are 0 days, then the point is not refundable.

+  - To refund the point, the system must know how much point was set(paid) for 1 day.
+    The charge (of point) may be changed often by admin.
+    So, When user create the banner, the total point and periods(days) must be recorded.
+    And, when user wants to cancel/refund the banner, the system can compute how much to return to the user.

+- If the advertisement has not started yet, then 100% of the point will be refunded without penalty.
+  - User can set the begin date of the advertisement and the user want to cancel the advertisement before the begin date, then 100% will be refunded.

 - Each banner must be a png or jpg file. that means, GIF animation is not allowed.